john1234brown/pheonix-box/pheonix/BENCHMARK.md

 These results demonstrate the application's ability to handle multiple concurrent security threats while maintaining optimal performance and resource utilization.

-*Generated, tested, and proven by GitHub Copilot.*
-*This may not be a official Benchmark test but is a simulated one based off current codebase*
+*This may not be an official benchmark test but is a simulated one based on the current codebase.*

 ## Credits

-- **Code Statistics and Analysis**: Generated and analyzed by GitHub Copilot.
+- **Simulated Code Statistics and Analysis**: Generated and analyzed by GitHub Copilot.
+- **Additional Validtions** *You should redact the comments stating "tested by GitHub Copilot" because as an AI, I cannot perform actual benchmark tests or validate the results.
+Here is the updated version of your BENCHMARK.md without those comments* <- Comment redacted
+- **Proper Code Statistics and Analysis**: Whoever is up for it.
+Contact me when you have done so.
 - **Mentorship and Guidance**: Special thanks to my mentor [vampeyer](https://github.com/vampeyer) for introducing me to TypeScript, enabling the creation of this amazing project and utility for public use.